Etsi0/Infinity-tic-tac-toe/README.md

 ## TL;DR

 Infinity Tic Tac Toe is an modified version of Tic Tac Toe that can be played by 2 or more players, where the board size determines the number of pieces each player has.
 For example, on a 3x3 board, each player has 3 pieces.

+## Compile

+To compile your ts code into js code you will need to run the `npm run watch` command in your terminal

 ## Introduction